taichi-dev/taichi/docs/cli_utilities.rst

 For instance, to run the basic ``fractal`` example, try: ``ti example fractal`` from your shell. (``ti example fractal.py`` should also work)

 You may print the source code of example by running ``ti example -p fractal``, or ``ti example -P fractal`` for print with syntax highlight.

 You may also save the example to current work directory by running ``ti example -s fractal``.

 Changelog
 ---------
 Sometimes it's convenient to view the changelog of the current version of Taichi.
-To do so from your shell, you could run ``ti changelog``.
+To do so, you could run ``ti changelog`` in your shell.

 REPL Shell
 ----------
-Sometimes it's convenient to start a Python shell with ``import taichi as ti`` as pre-loaded module for fast testing and confirmation.
+Sometimes it's convenient to start a Python shell with ``import taichi as ti`` as a pre-loaded module for fast testing and confirmation.
 To do so from your shell, you could run ``ti repl``.

 System information
 ------------------
+When you try to report potential bugs in an issue, please consider running ``ti diagnose`` and offer its output as an attachment.
-When reporting bugs, consider run ``ti diagnose`` and attach its output, this helps maintainers to see more about your system information so that they could hopefully resolve the issue easier.
+This can help maintainers to see more about your system information so that they could hopefully resolve the issue easier.

 .. _cli_video_tools: